S k i l l

 (? ?)(? ?)

-Now, how will 2x² be produced?
-There is only one way: 2x· x :
+Now, how can we produce 2x2?
+There is only one way: 2x ·x :

 (2x ?)(x ?)

-And how will 5 be produced?
-Again, there is only one way: 1· 5.
-But does the 5 go with 2x or with x ?
+Next, how can we produce 5?
+Again, there is only one way: 1·5.
+But does the 5 go with 2x

 Notice: We have not yet placed any signs!

 How shall we decide between these two possibilities?
-It is the combination that will correctly give the middle term, 9x :
+It is the one that will correctly give the middle term, 9x :

 2x² + 9x − 5.